Husky Asphalt news

 Dr. Martin Jasso and Brett Lambden, two of Husky's top-notch researchers, received the Elaine Thompson Editor's Award for Written Presentation at the 2018 annual conference of the Canadian Technical Asphalt Association (CTAA).
 Their research focused on how the new generation of crosslinkers will lead to new types of polymer modified asphalt (PMA) binders.

-Husky’s Asphalt Lab has been certified by the American Association of State Highway and Transportation Officials (AASHTO).
+Husky’s Asphalt Lab has been accredited by the American Association of State Highway and Transportation Officials (AASHTO).
 AASHTO is a non-profit and non-partisan standards body that publishes specifications, test protocols and guidelines used in highway design and construction throughout the United States.

 Our asphalt lab in Saskatoon tests our products to ensure they meet the specifications and quality standards of the markets in which they are sold.
 The lab also acts as an innovation incubator, having produced new grades and types of longer lasting and better performing asphalt products.
 The accreditation of the lab allows Husky more market diversification, providing us the credibility and required sanctioning to sell asphalt in various markets in the United States.